Everyone wants their home to look good but it should make you feel good too!

 Water doesn't necessarily mean you have to put a massive water feature in your living room!
 You could include an aquarium if you so wished or you can use mirrors that share the reflective quality of water, plus there is also the added benefit of making your room feel bigger.
 But be careful not to include too many mirrors as this can go from natural grounding and space to constantly feeling watched and seeing reflections of the light appear in unusual places, leading to anxiety.

-Source: My Bespoke Room
+Image Credit: My Bespoke Room

 And finally, wind can be included in your home by decent air circulation, or again including houseplants to allow more oxygen into your home.
+So, don't be afraid to open up a window once in a while to let in some beautiful fresh air!

 Do you want an expert interior designer to help you create the home you deserve for a price that suits you?
 Then click the button below to book a free call and see if we're the team for you!